← Back to blog

 4. Click the Export to File button (the small icon in the top-right of the statement)

-TradeLens parses the thinkorswim CSV format including trade history, order details, and P&L. It correctly handles multi-leg options orders, assignments, and exercises, grouping related transactions into coherent trade records.
+TILT parses the thinkorswim CSV format including trade history, order details, and P&L. It correctly handles multi-leg options orders, assignments, and exercises, grouping related transactions into coherent trade records.

-What TradeLens Shows You
+What TILT Shows You

 Your thinkorswim data is transformed into actionable insights: